 Students benefit from a regular calendar of activities and sporting opportunities.

 Sixth Form Specific

 Departments regularly run A Level subject-specific fieldtrips and workshops to expand learning.
 Recent examples include: biology to the London Zoo, economics to the Bank of England, drama to the Chichester Festival and media studies to the British Film Institute.

 Sixth Form students also take part in weekly additional co-curricular activities.
 These include a variety of sports at School (e.g. karate, badminton and archery), visiting the Xcel gym to play squash or use the fitness equipment.

 There are more than thirty-five co-curricular clubs available for any pupil from Year 7 to Upper Sixth, providing a huge range of choice along with the opportunity to help younger pupils develop their interests.

 Sixth Form students also play an integral role in all major Senior School performances, including the Carol Service, annual theatrical production and musical teas.
 They also act as Captains of each of the Houses, take part in Duke of Edinburgh and Young Enterprise.
-Additionally, every year, the Sixth Form organise the hugely popular Charity Week which runs across the Senior School.

 Sixth Form students from both the Upper and Lower Sixth, along with select Year 11 pupils, form the School's senior-most sports teams in rugby, football, lacrosse and netball.
 Sixth Form students also enjoy ongoing participation in House sports events.
 The House Days during the Autumn and Spring terms see them play netball, lacrosse, football and 'Claremont football' (a derivation of gaelic football).
 In the Summer term they compete in the athletics sports day.
 Other House sports include tug of war and orienteering competitions.